Drive safely, even on empty roads

 After a damage-only collision, don’t get too close to the third party

 As a result of the coronavirus measures you must maintain a safe distance from others, and that includes after a road accident.
 If you are involved in a damage-only collision, try to avoid physical contact with the third party.
 Ideally, take photos of the damage and exchange details via your smartphone.
+As always, call the LeasePlan Driver Service Line for guidance.

 After a collision that involves bodily injury: